thecalvinchan/jpanels/README.md

 jPanels is a lightweight mosaic plugin that is built on jQuery.
 It takes 13 photos and displays them as an interactive mosaic.
 The plugin randomly chooses a maximum of 4 photos to "feature" by displaying it larger than the other photos.
 This option can be turned off by commenting out a few lines of javascript.
 It is highly customizable to the user's preference.
 This is a work in progress, and updates will be pushed routinely.

-The source files can be found <a href="https://github.com/thecalvinchan/jpanels">here</a>.
+A demo can be found <a href="http://www.thecalvinchan.com/sandbox/jpanels">here</a>.